How to Connect a Drive-Away Awning to a VW T4, T5 or T6 – Which Drive-Away Kit?

 Slide the Figure of 8 onto the drive-away awning and then slide the Twin Kador into the rail and the other channel of Figure of 8 to connect.
 Simply pull the Twin Kador out to detach and drive away.

-VW T4/T5/T6 Vans with a California type Awning Rail Fitted
+VW T4/T5/T6 California Vans with a VW Multi-Rail Fitted

-The California type rail is the aluminium T-channel rail that is fitted to the edge of the VW California roof as standard.
-These rails are available as an aftermarket product so can also be found fitted onto any other converted VW van.
+The aluminium T-channel rail is fitted to most VW California roof as standard.
+These rails are also available as an aftermarket product so can also be found fitted onto any other converted VW van.

 This aluminium T-rail is designed for mounting a cassette type wind-out sun canopy on (see below section) or a rubber multi-rail insert that slides in to create an awning connection.
 We have had many customers over the years that haven’t known about this additional rubber insert part and have been frustrated that standard 6mm Kador pulls out of the aluminium T-rail.

-If you have the rubber insert fitted and are concerned about the C-profile retaining the Kador style drive-away kit you can use a Pole & Clamp Drive-Away Kit as an alternative.
+If you have the rubber insert fitted and are concerned about the C-profile not retaining the Kador style drive-away kit, we recommend using a Pole & Clamp Drive-Away Kit as an alternative.
 The pole slides through a pole sleeve on the awning connection tunnel and sits in the top gutter part of the rubber insert, it is then secured with the clamps.
 We have many Customers who are happy to use this connection method as it is quick and easy to attach.

 Connection Options: 6mm to 4mm Drive-Away Kit

-Many VW California’s have a Fiamma or Thule cassette type ‘wind-out’ sun canopy mounted onto the aluminium T-rail.
+Many VW Campers have a Fiamma, Thule Omnistor or Domectic cassette type ‘wind-out’ sun canopy mounted onto the aluminium T-rail.
 Most of these wind-out sun canopies have a small diameter C-profile on the front leading edge… sometimes you need to wind the canopy out slightly to see it.
 A 6mm to 4mm Drive-Away Kit is usually used to connect an awning into this C-profile channel.

 We come across the occasional unbranded wind-out sun canopy with a larger diameter C-channel that is compatible with a standard 6mm to 6mm drive-away kit.
 If in any doubt measure the diameter; a channel of approximately 6mm – use a drive-away kit with 6mm to 4mm Kador beading (4mm core = overall diameter 5mm) and a channel of approximately 8/9mm – use a drive-away kit with 6mm to 6mm Kador beading (6mm core = overall diameter 7mm).